pudly/schmopera-hugo/content/articles/belle-darling-klondike-queen.md

 <figcaption>(l-r) Calvin Laveck (pianist), Lindsay Sutherland Boal (Kate), Madeleine Keesmaat-Walsh (ensemble), Sarah Kaufmann (ensemble), and Roxhanne Norman (ensemble) in Belle Darling Klondike Queen, FireWorks Festival, Alumnae Theatre, 2019.
 Photo: Bruce Peters.</figcaption>
 </figure>

 Klondike Kate was one of the few folks - and even fewer women - who prospered, at least for a time, during the Gold Rush.
-She was a star of the Savoy Theatrical Company in Dawson City, Yukon, her work wavering in the grey areas between onstage performer and offstage companion to the male miners, far from home and in search of fortune.
+She was a star of the Savoy Theatrical Company in Dawson City, Yukon, her work wavering in the subtle spaces between onstage performer and offstage companion to the male miners, far from home and in search of fortune.
 She was tough and brave by anyone's standards, let alone as a woman entrepreneur in the turn-of-the-century Canadian Arctic.

 > Kate does that arresting, amazing, rare thing onstage, where she makes friends with her audience, and overshares in a beautiful way.